 Initiative Number 2011 Mitigation Action Responsible Party Status (In progress, No progress, Complete) Describe Status 1.
 Please describe what was accomplished and indicate % complete.
 2. If there was no progress, indicate what obstacles/delays encountered?
 3. If there was progress, how is/was the action being funded (e.g., FEMA HMGP grant, local budget)?
-Next Step (Include in 2015 HMP? or Discontinue) Describe Next Step 1.
+Next Step (Include in 2016 HMP? or Discontinue) Describe Next Step 1.
 If including action in the 2015 HMP, revise/reword to be more specific (as appropriate).
 2. If discontinue, explain why.
 Vernon Township 1 Retrofit roof to meet current snow load standards on Highland Lakes Volunteer Fire Department building located on Canistear Road.
-Station Commander Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+Station Commander Complete The roof has been replaced on the Highland Lakes Volunteer Fire Department building.
+Discontinue This project has been completed and will not be included in the 2016 HMP Update.
 Vernon Township 2 Retrofit roof to meet current snow load standards on Vernon Valley Police Department building located on Church Street.
-Police Chief Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+Police Chief In Progress Due to lack of funding, this project has not been completed.
+Include in 2016 HMP When replacing the roof of the Vernon Valley Police Department building on Church Street, ensure that it meets the current snow load standards.
 Vernon Township 3 Retrofit roof to meet current snow load standards on Lounsberry Hollow School located on Sammis Road.
-School Board Administrator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+School Board Administrator No Progress Due to lack of funding, this project has not been completed.
+Include in 2016 HMP When replacing the roof of the Lounsberry Hollow School building on Sammis Road, ensure that it meets the current snow load standards.
 Vernon Township 4 Retrofit roof to meet current snow load standards on High School located on Route 565.
-School Board Administrator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+School Board Administrator No Progress Due to lack of funding, this project has not been completed.
+Include in 2016 HMP When replacing the roof of the High School building on Route 565, ensure that it meets the current snow load standards.
 Vernon Township 5 Implement the Fire Wise Program throughout the township.
-OEM Coordinator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+OEM Coordinator No Progress Due to lack of funding, this project has not been completed.
+Include in 2016 HMP Implement the Fire Wise Program throughout the township.
 Vernon Township 6 Retrofit roof to meet current snow load standards on Glen Meadows School located on Sammis Road.
-School Board Administrator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+School Board Administrator No Progress Due to lack of funding, this project has not been completed.
+Include in 2016 HMP When replacing the roof of the Glen Meadows School building on Sammis Road, ensure that it meets the current snow load standards.
 Vernon Township 7 Retrofit roof to meet current high wind standards on Cedar Mountain School located on Sammis Road.
-School Board Administrator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+School Board Administrator No Progress Due to lack of funding, this project has not been completed.
+Include in 2016 HMP When replacing the roof of the Cedar Mountain School building on Sammis Road,